 - Solution Management

-- Program Portfolio Management representatives
+- Lean Portfolio Management (LPM) representatives

-- Identify business value completed per objective
+- Identify business value completed for each PI objective

-- Open the forum for questions and comments
+- Open forum for questions and comments

 - Wrap up by summarizing progress, feedback, and action items